louis76013/louis76013/README.md

 - 👀 I’m interested in Machine Learning in the long run
 - 🌱 I’m currently working on Node.js / Python projects, and Linex administration
 - 💞️ I’m looking to collaborate on a Data Analysis based project
-- 📫 How to reach me ... end an email at louis76013@gmail.com
+- 📫 How to reach me ... send an email at louis76013@gmail.com

 <!---
 louis76013/louis76013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.